Angel-125/Blueshift/Source/Blueshift/bin/Debug/Wiki/WBIJumpGate.md

 Flag to automatically activate the jumpgate.
 It requires two gates in the network.
 ### lightIntensity
 How bright to make the lights.
+### gateLightsTransformName
+Name of the lights to turn on
 ### waterfallFXModule
 Optional (but highly recommended) Waterfall effects module
 ### vesselID